tobias-z/muxa/docs/_content/2-examples/filters.md

 import { Filter } from "muxa";
 import type { User } from "../user";

-export default class UserFilter implements Filter {
+export default class UserFilter extends Filter {
   private readonly user: User;

   constructor(user: User) {
+    // Any route after and equal value, this filter will be called
+    // Will default to / if none is given super("/profile");
     this.user = user;
-  }

-  // Any route after and equal to the returned value, this filter will be called getFilterPath(): string {
-    return "/profile";
   }

   doFilter(): boolean {